MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 Data has distinct characteristics that are based on its intended use.
 We highly recommend that you understand the principles of good data pipeline design before you explore the technological capabilities that this article describes.
 For more information, see [Training data design](./training-data-design.md) and [Grounding data design](./grounding-data-design.md).

-The platform also fulfills storage needs as data rests at certain points in the pipeline.
+The platform also fulfills storage needs when data rests at certain points in the pipeline.
 If the workload is complex and handles large-scale data, then you can distribute pipeline tasks among various components.
 For simpler use cases, evaluate whether you can use the source data in a store that offers those combined capabilities.

 Ask yourself the following questions so that you can avoid designing an overly complex architecture for your data platform.
 It's always best to keep things simple when you can.